kiview/usb-camera-streamer/README.md

 This script was written for a [See3CAM_CU135](https://www.e-consystems.com/4k-usb-camera.asp#Key-features) USB camera but should work with other devices if configured according to their specs.

-## Scripts

-You can find bash and powershell scripts under `/scripts`.
-Those create a pipeline using OpenGL.

 ## JavaFX

 ### Building & Running